How Much Are Old Baseball Cards Worth?

 PSA has significantly improved its data reporting and now pulls in all data from eBay and auction sales.

-PSA now has a section for every card called APR (Auction Prices Realized), which pulls in this data and allows for more updated valuation information.
+PSA now has a section for every card called APR (Auction Prices Realized), which pulls in this data and provides more up-to-date valuation information.

-Below is an example showing the latest 1952 Topps Mantle card auction data.
+Below is an example showing the latest auction data for the 1952 Topps Mantle card.
 Users can click through to the auction link and zoom in on the card image.

 Get a free, no-pressure appraisal from our team of vintage card experts.